FRex/LuaConsole/README.md

 The main classes behind all of the functionality except for input and rendering use only C++98 features and a common subset of 5.1/Jit and 5.2 Lua API.

-It builds with both LuaJit and Lua 5.2 on Linux with GCC 4.8 with -W and -Wall flags with no errors.

 There is a demo and an implementation of input and rendering for SFML 2.1 provided in this repo - one class for each of these tasks, four file total.